Please ensure Javascript is enabled for purposes of website accessibility Abdominal Fat's Link to Heart Calcification

 science nutrition <strong>blog</strong>

 A coronary calcium scan is a popular non-surgical procedure that tests for calcium deposits on the walls of the coronary arteries— the blood vessels that supply the heart muscle.
 Coronary artery calcification is a sign of coronary artery disease, which increases the risk of heart attack, cardiac arrest or heart failure.
 A Brazilian study from the Federal University of São Paulo found that in men with chronic kidney disease, increased abdominal obesity was linked to higher calcium levels in the coronary arteries.
-Abdominal obesity is an important risk factor of poor metabolic health and heart disease.
+Abdominal fat is an important risk factor of poor metabolic health and heart disease.
+This type of obesity and cardiovascular health issues are interconnected, as abdominal weight gain can exacerbate conditions related to atherosclerotic calcification.
 (European Journal Clinical Nutrition, 67: 610-614)